jpgimenez/craftbeerpiLCD/README.md

 Sometimes it lastes a long time till the fermenterstep starts running.
 I don't know why this is happening.
 If the address is right but you still can not see letters displayed:
-  --try to adjust contrast by the screw on the back of the LCD Hardware (I2C Modul) --be shure to provide the LCD hardware with the right ammount of voltage (mostly 5V or 3.3V) --use a strong powersuppy.
+  - try to adjust contrast by the screw on the back of the LCD Hardware (I2C Modul)
+  - be shure to provide the LCD hardware with the right ammount of voltage (mostly 5V or 3.3V)
+  - use a strong powersuppy.
 If you notice LCD fading a bit there is a lack of current.
 Questions can be posed in the Craftbeerpi Usergroup in Facebook or in the repository.

-**Fixed Issues**
+## Fixed Issues:
 Now the °C or F is displaed like in CBPi parameters
 If there is a missing Kettle or Fermenter no more faults are thrown.